Newsletter

 Quality Quarterly, Pediatric Surgery Quality Collaborative

 Thank you for your continued interest in Quality via the PSQC.
-If you have any questions about anything PSQC, please reach out to Terry.
+If you have any questions about anything PSQC or are interested in pursuing a project, please reach out to Terry.

 Kevin Lally, MD, MS, FACS PSQC Executive Director